 You can search your active portal for content to add to your ArcGIS Pro project.
-You may need to find a specific item—such as a web map of California fires shared by a colleague—or you may look for items of interest with no particular dataset in mind.
+You may need to find a specific item—such as a web map of Australian soils shared by a colleague—or you may look for items of interest with no particular dataset in mind.
 For example, you may want to see the available public data about zebra mussels.

 You can also search your active portal for groups that share content related to topics of interest.